 We hope you enjoy this free tutorial for QuickBooks Online, our best overall pick for small business accounting software.
 It’s best if you follow along in your own QuickBooks account.
 If you don’t already subscribe to QuickBooks, you have the choice of a 30-day free trial or 50% off for three months.

 This tutorial is one in our series of Free QuickBooks Tutorials.
 You can watch the video below or follow the step-by-step illustrated instructions.
-The video is from a slightly older version of QuickBooks Online.
-While the process of setting up users in QuickBooks Online is essentially unchanged, the layout of the screens is slightly different.
-The step-by-step instructions are from the most current version of QuickBooks Online.

 Why Setting Up Multiple Users in QuickBooks Online Is Important

 Multiple users can use QuickBooks Online at the same time for no additional cost.
 However, to take advantage of this capability, you need to determine the level of access that you wish to grant each user and then invite the additional users to join your QuickBooks company.

 You can also invite your accountant to access your QuickBooks Online account.
 By doing so, you are providing them real-time access to your most current data.
 The number of accountants and users you can invite to your QuickBooks Online account vary based on your subscription level.

 QuickBooks Online Maximum Users Allowed

 Standard & Admin Users

 How to Give Your Accountant Access to Your QuickBooks Online Account

 You can invite your accountant to access your QuickBooks Online account in just a few steps.